 that comply with the following rule.

-Rule: “org.onem2m.[domain]action.[action name]”, where [domain] is one of the following names: “agriculture”, “city”, “common”, “health”, “home”, “industry”, “railway”, and “vehicular”.
+Rule: “org.onem2m.[domain].action.[action name]”, where [domain] is one of the following names: “agriculture”, “city”, “common”, “health”, “home”, “industry”, “railway”, and “vehicular”.
 The name is chosen according to the domain in which the action is defined.

 For example, the containerDefinition attribute of the specialization for activateClockTimer in the timer module class of the “common” domain shall be “org.onem2m.common.action.activateClocktimer”.